 You can benefit from tax breaks by buying low emission vehicles.

-You can reduce your vehicle emissions and possibly reduce running costs by using alternative fuels, such as gas or electrical hybrids.
+You can reduce your vehicle emissions and possibly reduce running costs by using alternative fuels, such as LPG, electric hybrids or full electric vehicles.
+See:

-You can fit older vehicles with devices that reduce their emissions.
+You can fit older vehicles with devices that reduce their emissions – for example diesel particulate filters.
 This can be a cheaper alternative to upgrading engines.

 HM Revenue & Customs (HMRC) reward businesses that use cleaner, more fuel-efficient cars.
 Road tax and National Insurance Contributions (NICs) are linked to the car's exhaust emissions, particularly its CO2 emissions.
 You can get more details from the HMRC.